First-order (coarse) correlated equilibria in non-concave games: Approximability of First-Order Correlated Equilibria

+\begin{proof} The first part of the statement is identical to \cite{greenwald2006bounds}, Theorem 6.
+In particular, we proceed by induction on $t$, where the base case is trivial.
+Then for any $t \geq -1$,

+where the second line follows from the $\delta$-approximate fixed-point property of $x^{t+1}$ and the Cauchy-Schwarz inequality.
+The second part of the theorem follows from Lemma 14 \& Theorem 15 in \cite{greenwald2006bounds}, and as $\|\cdot\|_\infty$ is a lower bound on the Euclidean norm. \end{proof}

-The question that remains is, then, whether there exists a family of vector fields $F$ such that an $\epsilon$-stationary or -local CE are tractably approximable.
-The answer is easily shown to be affirmative for the case of $\epsilon$-local CE when each $f$ is affine-linear in each component.
+The question that remains is, then, whether there exists a family of vector fields $F$ such that an $\epsilon$-local CE are tractably computable.
+The answer is easily shown to be affirmative for the case of $\epsilon$-local CE when each $f$ is affine-linear in each component, in which case the fixed-point computation reduces to solving a convex quadratic minimisation problem.